approov/quickstart-react-native/SHAPES-EXAMPLE.md

 yarn run react-native run-ios
 ```

-Run the app again without making any changes to the app and press the `Get Shape` button.
+Run the app again without making any changes to the app and press the `fetch` button.
 You should now see this (or another shape):

 ![Android Shapes](assets/shapes-android.png)